mdxhassan/job-matcher/README.md

 - Uses OpenAI's GPT model to recommend the top 3 most suitable jobs
 - Provides short explanations for each job recommendation

+## Why thehub.io?

+Thehub.io is a platform that provides job listings and resources for job seekers.
+It is a great platform for job seekers to find suitable job listings and for employers to post job listings.

+## Data Extracted
+The scraper collects job listings from thehub.io, including job titles, company names, locations, job types, descriptions, and URLs.
+The purpose is to match these job opportunities with users' skills, ensuring relevant and personalized job recommendations.
+By aligning a user's skill set with the job requirements, the program helps to streamline the job search process, providing tailored opportunities that are more likely to match the user's qualifications and skills.

 ## Requirements

 - Python 3.7+